AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Besides lending books, libraries offer various other services.

 The biology department at my school is very difficult.
-They require all their students to take multiple
+They require all their students to take multiple courses in the sciences, and I hear the gradings is strict.

+You are a school teacher, aren't you?

+Nutrients carried by floods fertilize the soil, providing essential elements for plants to grow.

+They first day at work was successful.

+I felt very sorry that I had put them through so much trouble.

+The cabinet at the end of the highway i